Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 The door opened, spilling out warm air that smelled of baking.
 Naydra, the Great Mother and the *one being* among the Gao whom the Great Father didn’t literally own, stood on the threshold and gestured for him to come in.
 "You’re early!"

 Mike didn’t need to duck under the door - it was sized for somebody a lot bigger than him - but he still felt like he *should* as he stepped inside and scrubbed his boots on the doormat.
-"Great Mother…"
+"Great Mother..."

 "We don’t stand on ceremony and titles here, Michael," she assured him, and gave him a welcoming sniff.
 Her ears plastered themselves backwards against her scalp, the Gaoian equivalent of pulling a disgusted face. "*Yurgh.* That planet really *is* polluted, isn’t it?"